hvan307/NutriFix/README.md

 - Create a shopping list schema and controller, to store our frontend data.
 - Enable our frontend external API to talk to our backend database.
 For example when you search chicken, we can display all the recipes containing chicken.

+## Wins

+- Combined and multiple filtering of the recipes to be displayed.
+- Allowing the user to select and deselect the tags (for both browsing and adding/editing a new recipe).

 ## Lessons Learned